“The Son of Man has come eating and drinking, and you say, ‘Look at him! A glutton and a drunkard, a friend of tax collectors and sinners!’”

 I need Jesus so much to love me like I really am: brokenness, memories, wounds, sins, addictions, lies, death, fear….all of it.
 (Take all it, Lord Jesus.)
 If I don’t present this broken, messed up person to Jesus, my faith is dishonest, and my understanding of it will become a way of continuing the ruse and pretense of being “good.”

 God truly loves the unlovely.

-He is passionate about those who have been disfigured by sin.
-Those who turn to a sort of ‘spiritual Botox’ can only hide their blemishes.
-But coming to him we find healing and acceptance.
+He is wildly passionate about those who have been disfigured by sin.
+Those who turn with pretense find a sort of ‘spiritual Botox’ that can only hide their blemishes.
+But coming to him with all we can muster we’ll find healing and acceptance.

-You’re the young woman in the opening story.
+You see, you’re the young woman in this story.
 The kisses of your Savior are yours.
 Unconditionally.
+And forever.

 For some reason, He delights in kissing crooked lips.